Summer Safety Tips for Runners

 "Avoid eating large meals right before you run."

 Clothing is an important part of keeping cool.
-Choose light-weight, light colored clothing to wear when you go running.
-Dark colored and heavy clothing absorb the heat from the sun, which may cause heat related health issues while you are running.
+Choose light-weight, light-colored clothing to wear when you go running.
+Dark-colored and heavy clothing absorbs and traps the heat from the sun, which may cause heat-related health issues while you are running.

 Shoes and socks are an important accessory for runners.
-During the summer months, runners should choose not only comfortable shoes but shoes that allow air flow.
+During the summer months, runners should choose not only comfortable shoes but shoes that allow airflow.
 The type of socks is important too.
-During warm months consider switching to moisture wicking socks.
-This will help keep your feet cool and dry, as well as prevent painful blisters and chaffing.
+During warm months consider switching to moisture-wicking socks.
+This will help keep your feet cool and dry, as well as prevent painful blisters and chafing.

 Avoid eating large meals right before you run.
 When your food is digesting, it slows the blood flow to the muscles.
 This could lead to muscle cramping and other complications.
 According to Livestrong.com, the Mayo Clinic suggests waiting 2 to 4 hours after eating, depending upon the size of the meal, before going for a run.